algorithm-archivists/algorithm-archive/contents/probability/distributions/distributions.md

 An example of a discrete probability function where the probability actually depends on $$n$$, is when $$n$$ is the sum of numbers on a __roll of two dice__.
 In this case, $$P(n)$$  is different for each $$n$$ as some possibilities like $$n=2$$ can happen in only one possible way (by getting a 1 on both dice), whereas $$n=4$$ can happen in 3 ways (1 and 3; or 2 and 2; or 3 and 1).

-The rolling two dice is a great case study for how we can construct a probability distribution, since the probability varies and it is not immediately obvious how it varies.
+The example of rolling two dice is a great case study for how we can construct a probability distribution, since the probability varies and it is not immediately obvious how it varies.
 So let's go ahead and construct it!

 Let's first define the domain of our target $$P(n)$$.
 We know that the lowest sum of two dice is 2 (a 1 on both dice), so $$n \geq 2$$ for sure.
-Similarly, the maximum is sum of two sixes, or 12, so $$n \leq 12$$ also.
+Similarly, the maximum is the sum of two sixes, or 12, so $$n \leq 12$$ also.

 So now we know the domain of possibilities, i.e., $$n \in [2..12]$$.
 Next, we take a very common approach - for each outcome $$n$$, we count up the number of different ways it can occur.